-This factsheet will help you understand how the City Plan can assist you to plan your development.
+The information on this page will help you understand how City Plan can assist you to plan your development.

-Council uses the City Plan as a set of rules to assess whether your development is approved to proceed.
+City Plan contains requirements that apply to certain types of development within Brisbane.
+Council uses City Plan to determine whether a development application is required and as a set of rules to assess whether your development is approved to proceed.

 There are four types of development.

-- Material change of use – for example changing the use of a property such as a house to multi-unit dwellings.
+- Material change of use – for example changing the use of a property such as a house to a multiple dwelling.

-- Reconfiguring a lot – for example making larger or smaller lots by subdividing or amalgamating.
+- Reconfiguring a lot – for example making larger or smaller lots by amalgamating or subdividing.